syncfusion-content/javascript-docs/js/OlapClient/Getting-Started.md

 In this example, you can see how **OLAP Client** component plots the data of customer count over different fiscal years.

-{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img3.png" Caption="Customer Count over different fiscal years"%}
+{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img3.png" %}

 Open **Visual Studio** and create a new project by clicking **New Project**.
 Select the **Web** category.
 Select the **ASP.NET Empty Web Application** template, and then click **OK**.
 The following screen shot displays a Project Creation Wizard:

-{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img4.png" Caption="New Project Wizard"%}
+{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img4.png" %}

 ##Create HTML page

 To create a new web form in the application, right-click on the project and select Add.
+The following screen shot shows the Add New Item Wizard.

-{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img5.png" Caption="Add New Item Wizard"%}
+{% include image.html url="/js/OlapClient/Getting-Started_images/Getting-Started_img5.png" %}

 Click New Item and select HTML Page from the listed templates.
 Name the page as default.html and click OK.